JetBrains/kotlin-web-site/docs/topics/js/js-react.md

 add a button to the `VideoPlayer` component.

-Since this button will move videos between two different lists, the logic handling the state change needs to be *lifted* out of the `videoPlayer`, and passed in from the parent as a prop.
+Since this button will move videos between two different lists, the logic handling the state change needs to be *lifted* out of the `videoPlayer` and passed in from the parent as a prop.
 The button should look different based on whether the video has been watched or not.
 This is also information you need to pass as a prop.

 1. Expand the `VideoPlayerProps` interface in `VideoPlayer.kt` to include properties for those two cases::